Star Wars: Episode I – The Phantom Menace: Theatrical

 Despite worries about the film being finished on time, two weeks before its theatrical release, Lucasfilm moved the release date from May 21 to 19, 1999.
 At the ShoWest Convention, Lucas said the change was intended to give the fans a "head start" by allowing them to view it during the week and allowing families to view it during weekends.
 Eleven charity premieres were staged across the United States on May 16, 1999; receipts from the Los Angeles event, where corporate packages were available for between US$5,000 and US$25,000; proceeds were donated to the Elizabeth Glaser Pediatric AIDS Foundation.
 Other charity premieres included the Dallas premiere for the Children's Medical Center, the Aubrey Fund for Pediatric Cancer Research at the Sloan-Kettering Hospital in New York, the Big Brother/Sister Association of the Philadelphia premiere, and the Children's National Medical Center in Washington, D.C.
 A statement said that tickets were sold at US$500 apiece and that certain sections of the theaters were set aside for disadvantaged children.

-The film had its UK premiere at the Royal Film Performance, an event held in aid of the Film & TV Charity, on the 14th July, 1999 at the ODEON Leicester Square.
-This event was attended by the Prince of Wales and helped to raise £225,000 for the charity.

-The film opened at 12:01 am on Wednesday, May 19, 1999 in 2,010 theaters in the United States and Canada.
+The film opened at 12:01 am on Wednesday, May 19, 1999, in 2,010 theaters in the United States and Canada.
 An additional 960 theaters screened the film later in the day.
 About 120 theaters showed the film continuously on opening day, including the Ziegfeld Theatre in New York City and the Chinese Theatre in Los Angeles.
 Foreshadowing his future conversion to digital cinematography, Lucas said the film would be released on four digital projectors (two in New York and two in Los Angeles) on June 18, 1999.
 Few film studios released films during the same week: DreamWorks and Universal Studios released The Love Letter on May 21 and Notting Hill on May 28, respectively.
 The Love Letter was a commercial failure but Notting Hill fared better and followed The Phantom Menace closely in second place.
 Employment consultant firm Challenger, Gray & Christmas estimated that 2.2 million full-time employees missed work to attend the film, resulting in a US$293 million loss of productivity.

+The film had its UK premiere as the Royal Film Performance, an event held in aid of the Film & TV Charity, on July 14, 1999, at the Odeon Leicester Square.
+This event was attended by Prince Charles and helped to raise £225,000 for the charity.